 General commercial licenses

-Also known as a reseller’s license, a wholesale license is a license that allows you to purchase goods or products in bulk from your suppliers at discounted prices that you will resell without paying tax.
+Also known as a reseller’s license, you’ll need to get a wholesale license, as it allows you to purchase goods or products in bulk from your suppliers at discounted prices that you will resell without paying tax.

 State sales tax permit

 This license enables you to report your business to your state sales tax authority.
 Any sales from your food truck are subject to state and local sales taxes, and you will need to register with your state to accurately record your sales tax payments.

 Employer Identification Number (EIN)

 The EIN is a number issued by the IRS that serves to identify your business for tax purposes.
 The EIN will be required when you need to hire employees, register your business, or apply for a loan from a bank or other financial institution.

 If you run your food truck as a sole proprietorship or plan to operate it under a different business structure than the LLC you have registered with the state, you will need a DBA to register the fictitious name.

 Foodservice licenses are generally issued by the state or county health department.
 You will need different licenses to cover your truck, your kitchen, yourself, and sometimes your personal staff.
 Foodservice permits, and licenses mostly require you to take a food safety test or have your facility pass a food safety inspection.

 A health permit allows the sale of food and beverages cooked or served to the public, which needs to be regulated for public safety.
 Health permits are typically under the purview of a county health department.
 Regulations governing the requirements for the types of food businesses that need a health permit differ considerably from state to state.
 Depending on the size of your business, the cost of obtaining such a permit can run from a few hundred dollars to nearly $1,000.